Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 I've designed an Admin interface that provides the administrator with the ability to edit, delete, and approve user-submitted posts.

+Administrators will possess unique authorizations that standard users do not have access to.
+This includes an exclusive 'Admin' page accessible through the forum's frontpage navigation bar.
+On this page, administrators can view all posts and have the option to edit, delete, and authorize comments for public viewing on the website.
+Additionally, the design has been enhanced to ensure clarity and aesthetic appeal.

 <img src="https://github.com/PrezBala/Project4/blob/main/static/assets/images/updatebasicmodel.png">